electricimp/Builder/README.md

 ##### Credentials passing / storing #####

-If you are using Builder as a [library](#library-installation), GitHub / Bitbucket Server / Azure Repos credentials can be stored using your system's environment variables or in files that store Builder variables.
+If you are using Builder as a [library](#library-installation), [repository](#for-repositories-github-bitbucket-server-azure-repos) credentials can be stored using your system's environment variables or in files that store Builder variables.
 When you are using Builder's [command line tool](#command-line-tool-installation), your credentials will need to be passed into the `pleasebuild` command.

 ### @include once ###